georgianapetricele/Atestat/README.md

 # Atestat
-For the final highschool project I made a webpage for promoting Apuseni Mountains, using HTML,CSS and SwiperJS (Javascript library)brary)
+For the final highschool project I made a webpage for promoting Apuseni Mountains, using HTML, CSS and SwiperJS (Javascript library)